xairy/mipt-ctf/04-web/README.md

 Daedalus Corp. uses a [web interface](http://web2014.picoctf.com/toaster-control-1040194/) to control some of their toaster bots.
 It looks like they removed the command 'Shutdown & Turn Off' from the control panel.
 Maybe the functionality is still there...

-### inspection

-On his computer, your father left open a browser with the [Thyrin Lab Website](https://picoctf.com/api/autogen/serve/index.html?static=false&pid=28baa70afa1967ff63b201f687b7533e).
-Can you find the hidden access code?

 ### contact

 You notice that the indicator light near the robot’s antenna begins to blink.
 Perhaps the robot is connecting to a network?
 Using a wireless card and the network protocol analyzer Wireshark, you are able to create a PCAP file containing the packets sent over the network.